-Once you have your needs narrowed down, you can then begin looking into programs.
+Once you have your needs narrowed down, you can begin looking into programs.
 One factor that may be important to you is the location.
-For inpatient programs, the distance may not have a significant difference for you because you will be staying at the treatment facility during your time there.
+For inpatient programs, the distance may not make a significant difference for you because you will be staying at the treatment facility during your time there.
 Outpatient treatment programs, however, will likely make a difference since you will be traveling to the treatment program throughout the week.

 You will want to choose a program that offers diversity.
 Addiction is not a “cookie-cutter” disease, and should not be treated like it is.
 Diversity in treatment can include the approaches used in treatment such as group therapy, individual therapy, mental health treatment, specialized groups, and alternative therapies.

 It would be convenient for you if the program you choose would be able to continue providing treatment as you progress through your recovery.
 This can mean that a facility offers a detox program and an inpatient rehab program, or that an outpatient program offers a PHP, IOP, outpatient treatment, and aftercare treatment.